Seven Iron Brothers

-The Seven Iron Men, also known as Merritt Brothers, were iron-ore pioneers in the Mesabi Range in northeastern Minnesota and the creation of the city that is now known as Mountain Iron.
+The Seven Iron Men, also known as the Merritt brothers, were iron-ore pioneers in the Mesabi Range in northeastern Minnesota and the creation of the city that is now known as Mountain Iron.
 In the late 1800s, the Merritt family founded the largest iron mine in the world and initiated the consolidation of the American railway system into what would ultimately become the United States Steel Corporation.
 Their story was told, in part, by the book Seven Iron Men by Paul de Kruif.
 The book was first published in 1929.

 The brothers, actually five brothers and two nephews, charted the Mesabi Range and recorded the areas that demonstrated the highest potential for iron after they recognized what they had found.
 Due to the lack of railroads in the region, they were initially unable to transport the ore, but their discovery catalyzed the growth of railroads in the region.
-The railroad became the center of conflict between the Merritt Brothers and J.D.
-Rockefeller, to whom they were eventually forced to sell their stake in Mountain Iron in 1893.
+The railroad became the center of conflict between the Merritt Brothers and J. D. Rockefeller, to whom they were eventually forced to sell their stake in Mountain Iron in 1893.

 Early life

+The Seven Iron Men consisted of four of the sons of Lewis Howell Merritt and Hephzibah Merritt – Leonidas, Alfred, Andrus, and Cassius – as well as three of their grandsons, John, Wilbur, and Bert.
 The primary figure of the Merritt family was Leonidas.
 He was born in Chautauqua County, New York, where he lived until age 7, when he moved to western Pennsylvania until age 12.

-In 1856, his family moved to live in a community of five or six families in Duluth, Minnesota, just after the 1854 Treaty of La Pointe transferred land from the Indians and where his father, Lewis H. Merritt, worked as a lumberman and a millwright.
+In 1856, his family moved to live in a community of five or six families in Duluth, Minnesota, just after the 1854 Treaty of La Pointe transferred land from the Ojibwe and where his father, Lewis Howell Merritt, worked as a lumberman and a millwright.
 He joined the Army to fight in the Civil War and returned after his father had failed to discover gold in the Vermillion or Mesabi Mountain Ranges.
 The black "banded ore" rocks that his father brought back to Duluth from the Mesabi Range convinced Leonidas to explore the Mesabi Mountains.